 Specialist law schools

-There are a number of specialist universities and law schools in the US, especially those offering a Christian education.
+There is a number of specialist universities and law schools in the US, especially those offering a Christian education.
 Law schools based at these institutions will concentrate on a theological interpretation of the law, such as Liberty University School of Law, and they are all private.
 Other institutions in the US might specialise in subjects like Marine Law or Tax Law.

 Costs of studying at law schools in the US

 If you are an international student, then you will have additional set-up costs – the cost of living should be published on every university's website.
 Tuition fees and access to funding does vary, but for LLM courses they tend to be broadly similar.
 The publicly owned Ohio State University Moritz College of Law has an LLM course that is aimed at international students.
 It charges non-resident students a tuition fee of $45,190 and estimates the total cost of attendance as $68,112 for non-resident students.
 Penn State Law School, meanwhile, charges $49,896 for tuition for its LLM course and estimates the total cost of attendance as $77,390.
 New York University is a private institution and it charges $51,012 for full time LLM students and estimates the total cost of attendance to be $74,676.